Hi there, my name is Kowus Pelser and this is my guide to getting you started in Kayak Fishing.

 - Rods & Reels + Leash:

 - For reels we can recommend coffee grinders all-round.
 We recommend the 5000 size (Shimano 6000) on all.
-Brand wise, to start out the Big Boss 3 range is a good affordable starting point at around R 1000 a reel.
-If you want ultimate consult your local tackle shop, loads of guys rate the Shimano Saragossa although personally I use Daiwa BG’s.
+Brand wise, to start out the Big Boss 3 range is a good affordable starting point at around R 1300 a reel.
+If you want ultimate consult your local tackle shop, loads of guys rate the Shimano Saragossa although personally I use Shimano Seragosa’s.
 Some others the guys use are the Shimano Sustain, some of the newer Penn reels and the Okuma Metaloids.
 Again it’s like car brands, find what works best for you and your budget.

 - Obviously you’ll need fishing line and leaders (50lb/25kg Braid with a 60lb/30kg mono or fluro carbon leader will be perfect).
 This will be about an additional R 350 per reel.
 Spin up your braid on your reel, FG knot your leader on (about 7meters) and add a clip swivel to the end of your leader and you’re ready to go.These are about R 45 a pack.
 Line and leader is always personal preference however.
 So see whats best for you. (leader line really helps if you need to grab the line to handle the fish, handling braid whilst under tension(fish on) without gloves is likely to cut you..

 - Not absolutely critical but really helpful if you do hook that big one and you’re aiming to get that beast into the fish hatch.
 Make sure you get yourself a longer gaff as you do have limited movement on the Kayak to fight and gaff your fish.
 Minimum a 90cm but I’d recommend a 120cm gaff.
-These range from R 500 – 900.
+These are about R 550.
 Have a look at the option we offer, the Stealth 1,2m floating gaff is really awesome.
 Visit our shop for more.

-- Get yourself a decent pair of salt water resistant pliers and knife.
-These range around R 250 for the pliers and R 100 for a knife.
+- Get yourself a decent pair of salt water resistant pliers, a braid Scissor and a knife.
+These range around R 250 for the pliers R50 for a scissor and R 100 for a knife.

 - For spinning keep it simple and get yourself a plain 80mm-100mm silver anchovy spinner.
 These go for about R 100.
 Most guys out there just stick to this all time classic and steer away from some of the fancy options available.
 They work great!
 But… it;s a sickness I know and yes I do also own a collection of lures I’ll probably never end up casting.